chem-274-A-master/cpp-project/README.md

    type.
 Particularly, it should work with `double`, `float`, and `int`, along with the `std::complex` variations of those types.

+2. The matrix should be constructable three different ways:
+    1. With no arguments (`Matrix m()`)
-2. There should be three constructors - one with no arguments, one with the desired number of rows/columns, and a copy constructor.
+    2. With the desired number of rows and columns (`Matrix m(3,2)`)
+    3. Copy constructor

 3. The matrix should have the ability to be resized.
 When using this function, the user should assume that any existing data is either destroyed or invalid after resizing

-4. You should have the following operations:
+4. The class should support the following operations:
    1. Matrix addition (can overload the + operator)
    2. Matrix multiplication (can overload the * operator)
    3. Matrix element-wise multiplication
-   4. Copy constructor and assignment operator (you don't have to necessarily write one, but it must be supported!)
+   4. Assignment operator
+   5. Fill the matrix with a particular value
-   5. Comparison of two matrices (overload `operator==`. **HINT:** look up documentaton for `std::equal`)
+   6. Comparison of two matrices (overload `operator==`. **HINT:** look up documentaton for `std::equal`)
-   6. Printing of the matrix to a `std::ostream` object.
+   7. Printing of the matrix to a `std::ostream` object.
+   8. Transposing a matrix in-place
+   9. A function that returns the transpose of a matrix
+   10. For extra credit: Computing the eigenvalues and eigenvectors of a matrix

 5. Accessing the elements of the matrix should be the parentheses operator.
 Ie, you should be able to access element 2,3 via `mat(2,3)`.